bgawalt/the_slides/README.md

 *  `filename`: The actual filename of the image
 *  `jpeg_base64`: Base64 encoding of the 600-pixel-wide version of the image

+You can check this worked OK with `test_db.py`: that the collection names are all recognized as linkable back to Biddle's galleries, and that the base-64 strings really can be parsed into JPEGs again.

 ## `post_image.py`: Post a processed slide to BlueSky